-The export ability from NI Multisim 10.0 to Mentor Graphics PADS is a product of the strengthened design community that the National Instruments Electronics Workbench Group has cultivated to provide a platform open to working with partners in the EDA industry.
+The export ability from NI Multisim 10.0 to Mentor Graphics PADS is a product of the strengthened design community that the NI Electronics Workbench Group has cultivated to provide a platform open to working with partners in the EDA industry.

 The following article discusses how to set up, transfer, and design with NI Multisim and Mentor Graphics PADS ® Layout (2005).

-The process of transfer to Mentor Graphics PADS consists of two initial configuration steps that must be completed once, and a third export step which can be applied to any design:
+The process of transfer to Mentor Graphics PADS consists of two initial configuration steps that must be completed once, and a third export step that can be applied to any design: